Food packaging comes in all shapes and sizes.

 Credit to Big Fish

 Kallo is a food brand that makes healthy snacks and cooking products.
-Their packaging lacked taste, for want of a better word.
-But the new packaging brings exciting and loving element to the healthy food inside.
+Their healthy food packaging design previously lacked taste, for want of a better word.
+But their awesome new food packaging design brings exciting and loving element to the healthy food inside.

 Credit to Artem Semenov

 Anna & Anna’s food packaging design uses big bold colours and minimalistic design to put the spotlight on the product.
 But it has a hidden secret as well…

 The simple shapes behind the photo of the product, look like a nice touch of colour alongside the main colour.
 But they are also an infographic, showing you exactly what ingredients are in the product.
 With the colour explanation on the side you get to see exactly what and how much of it is in your food.
 A unique way of visualising a normally small and standard bit of information that is normally an after thought on packaging.

 So the next time a statistic or a slice of information “has to” be on the packaging, have a think about how you could include it in a way that is helpful to the consumer.

 This beautifully simple design makes a very clean and compact impact on shelves, offering something totally different than anything else in the market.

 It makes a normally bulky process look incredibly easy through its packaging.
 The visual aspect is also a big pointer, The fact you can actually see the product always makes an impression on the shelves, so much so to me, the Coffee Pod packaging almost makes it look like a collectors item, like all those Star Wars figures I still have mint in box in the loft.

 So before you think about some nice illustrations of our product or something like that, possibly think about simply showing your product, it can have a resounding effect on consumers and could just swing them to your product.